 Jim: Sure, the five counties that are participating in the pilot project are Volusia, Orange, Miami-Dade, Pinellas and Nassau Counties.
 They will have compliant VBM by November 2020.
 The state has agreed to conduct a workshop to come up with directives and procedures to implement the project [Editor’s note: this workshop was held on September 18th].
 A mailing is going to be sent by the state’s Bureau of Braille and Talking Books Library to all of the blind and low-vision recipients of services through the Library in the five counties advising them that their county will have an accessible VBM project.
 I have just compiled in Miami-Dade County a list of 20+ contacts, and others are also reaching out to the Miami-Dade County Supervisor of Elections so they can start getting in touch with people on developing practices and procedures for reaching voters who can benefit from the system, and I know that other counties are doing similar things.
 There will be a task force created statewide after the 2020 elections to develop statewide practices and procedures to assist the 62 remaining counties and the 5 pilot counties in finalizing procedures for accessible VBM.

 ATVFL: Would you mind sharing some perspective or sense of your own past experiences voting in the state?
 What has voting in-person been like in the past for you?
-Have you had an opportunity to vote by mail yet, and was it frustrating for you if it wasn’t accessible or as accessible as it could be?
+Have you had an opportunity to vote-by-mail yet, and was it frustrating for you if it wasn’t accessible or as accessible as it could be?
 What are you own 2020 voting plans?

 Jim: I had horrendously bad experiences in the 2000 election voting at my polling place with precinct-provided poll worker assistance.
 At that point I became energized and started fighting for accessible voting machines that would promote independent voting by those people who wanted to do it.
 We had HAVA’s influence in 2002, and by the time that we were able to convince all of the state’s counties to get accessible voting machine it was a tremendous success.
 However, as soon as we got it, the machines we were using were declared illegal for all voters other than disabled voters which was very frustrating.
 It took until 2019 for the state to finally get its ducks in a row and allow accessible optical-scan machines to be fully certified and usable by all voters not just blind and disabled voters.
-I would continue to use those voting machines, but it was important that those who were most concerned for health reasons and other reasons – as well as Sheila’s suggestion that all voters should have that right to be able to vote by mail with an accessible VBM ballot – hence, I will use the Democracy Live program this November to see how the system works and go through the process and I encourage everyone that can to do so.
+I would continue to use those voting machines, but it was important that those who were most concerned for health reasons and other reasons – as well as Sheila’s suggestion that all voters should have that right to be able to vote-by-mail with an accessible VBM ballot – hence, I will use the Democracy Live program this November to see how the system works and go through the process and I encourage everyone that can to do so.

 Sheila: I love going to the poll.
 I love the poll workers seeing us at the poll using the machines that we did work so hard to get.
 I also plan to use accessible VBM for two reasons – one, because we fought very hard to get it and I feel like it’s my obligation to do so; and two, to see if it works well because how can I promote it if I don’t use it?
 A few years ago, Orange County did an e-vote trial just for the county and I participated in that and I loved it.
 Absolutely loved it.
 It was so easy to fill out the ballot, and so easy to put it in the envelope and send it.
 I’m hoping this is similar.
 I don’t know if it is, I don’t know if it’s not.
 I’m very excited to see how this goes because as I said, if I don’t use it then how can I encourage others to use it if I don’t know how it works.